How To Successfully Repair an Expansion Joint?

 THE OPTIONS AVAILABLE:

 Jointex EP.
 This product is a twin pack epoxy and the flagship of our jointing range, both for strength and resistance.

 Jointex PU.
-This is a twin pack polyurethane jointing compound that offer further flexibility and a greater chemical resistance
+This is a twin-pack polyurethane jointing compound that offers further flexibility and a greater chemical resistance